 Okay, “Why “Won’t Back Down” Jim?”
 I don’t know, I was fooling around one night and started playing it and then turned on the recording equipment – ended up finishing it in one evening (maybe I should have taken longer, you say?”
 Well it is what it is.
 Fun.
 The way Tom Petty meant it, I believe.

 Just added these last three.
 "Sundown" is a great old tune by Gordon Lightfoot.
 Wonder what ever happened to him?
 Heard this on the radio driving home and just had to try it!
 Next, Congo Square, is a Neville Brothers tune.
 Before listening to it you have to promise not to listen to their version for at least 90 days before or after listening to mine!
 Last is "Horse to the Water" a song by George Harrison.
 Sam Brown (she) sang it on the George Harrison memorial album (watch the video!)

 "Liner Notes" for "Fifty Years - Who's Counting?"

 So this is an album of songs that make me think of my sweetie.
-We will celebrate 50 years of marriage on July 11, 2020.
+We celebrated 50 years of marriage on July 11, 2020.
 I can't capture with words what she means to me so best I can do is steal some from some amazing songwriters/performers.
 My apologies to all, but here ya go.

 I'm probably in trouble for including this first song.
 It was a late night, after an Old Fashioned (or two) that I conned Miss Dawn into singing some harmony for me (Elton John's "Don't Go Breakin My Heart" with Kiki Dee joining him for the duet).
 About 2/3ths into it, Dawn loses her place in the lyrics and starts, well, filling in.
 It quickly became hysterical and it is without a doubt the most joyful piece of music I've ever played or participated in.
 Love you Sweetie!